 Plant flood-tolerant rice varieties: Farmers in the village planted high-yielding rice varieties including Swarna, Sarala, CR dhan-1018, among others that are prone to submergence.
 Thus, flood-induced crop damage could not be averted.
 Farmers in flood-prone lowland areas should plant long-duration (140-150 days) flood-tolerant rice varieties.
 Two established flood-tolerant rice varieties, CR 1009-Sub1, and Swarna-Sub1, can offset the impact of crop inundation and ensure a reasonable harvest.

 Although flood-tolerant rice varieties would have been a better choice, even these could fail if floodwaters remain stagnant for more than 15 days.
-Stagnant flood (SF) tolerance is needed but there are no known rice varieties that combine flood and SF tolerance that can withstand both flash and stagnant floods.
+Stagnant flood (SF) tolerance is needed but there are no known rice varieties that combine flood and SF tolerance and can withstand both flash and stagnant floods.

 Replant flood-damaged fields: After the flood water recedes, farmers can replant their fields with rice seedlings secured from other places to replace their damaged crops.
-However, not every farmer can afford and arrange for seedlings given the short period.
+However, not every farmer can afford and arrange for seedlings, given the short period.
 Oftentimes, seedlings in nearby areas are hardly available.
 Even if they are, rice seedlings are often too old and no longer suitable for transplanting.

 Such challenges, along with logistical bottlenecks and increased production costs, deter farmers from replanting their flood-damaged lands.